 How to Use Hyphens Correctly in Business Grammar

-Hyphens are very complicated.
-I agree with Grammar Girl’s recommendation to check a dictionary and style guide when possible.
+Hyphens are very complicated punctuation marks.
+I agree with Grammar Girl’s recommendation to check a dictionary and style guide when possible to ensure you're using the right type of dash.
 When it’s not, fall back on this baseline rule:

 Louise illustrated this rule nicely:

 Why is this?
 Here’s my best explanation: hyphens group modifiers together for clarity.
 Say you have a red brick house.
 Is it a red house?
 Yes.
 Is it a brick house?
 Yes.
 Therefore, no hyphen is needed.
 However, what if you have a “gluten free recipe.”
 Is it a gluten recipe?
 No. Is it a free recipe?
 No. Therefore, a hyphen is needed to group the modifiers together so you know the recipe has no gluten.
 It’s a gluten-free recipe.